1guanana/TheLibrary/README.txt

 |  |===|--|   \.'\|===|~|--|%%|~~~|--|
 ^--^---'--^    `-'`---^-^--^--^---'--'

 Welcome to the Library!
-This app, meant for use by librarians, consists of a SQLite database of classic and new literature and an easy-to-use GUI written in Java that allows users to search, add, delete, and check books in and out.
+This app, meant for use by hobbyist librarians, consists of a SQLite database of classic and new literature and an easy-to-use GUI written in Java that allows users to search, add, delete, and check books in and out.

 Java is required to run the .jar executable.